-But then it hit me.
+But then a flash of inspiration hit me.
 Those little acts are not temporary.
 They are eternal — just as much as Michelangelo’s cultural imprint.
-And I don’t mean just in a “when we get to Heaven, where all our deeds are recorded, I’ll be rewarded for every glass of water I give to a thirsty person.”
+And I don’t mean just in a “when we get to Heaven, where all our deeds are recorded, we’ll be rewarded for every glass of water we give to a thirsty person.”
 That may well be true — and I believe it is.

 But more than just a “reward system,” our actions, our very lives themselves, are eternally present.

 Okay, this may sound a bit overly-philosophical or mystical, but it’s a fairly simple concept — if you can accept it.
 I believe that all of time exists in the present.
 Like a film reel of a long movie.
 We may be aware of the current moment, the frame of film currently playing, but all the frames exist even once they’re played, and even before they’re played.
 The entire reel is real.
 If I pick up my Blu-ray copy of “Lawrence of Arabia,” the entire story exists in my hands.
-Peter O’Toole is at this same moment just a lieutenant in the British army stationed in Cairo at the very beginning AND the half-mad Arabist wrapped in robe and keffiyeh launching guerilla warfare against the Turks at the most exciting parts.
-He is also, at this very moment, the dejected soldier sent home after failing to administer conquered Damascus at the end.
+Peter O’Toole is at this same moment just a lieutenant in the British army stationed in Cairo at the very beginning AND the half-mad Arabist wrapped in robe and keffiyeh launching guerrilla warfare against the Turks at the most exciting parts.
 Every scene, every moment of every scene, is alive simultaneously on this disc.
 And time is like this disc.
 It all exists at once.
 We’re just moving along it at some speed that we perceive as “time passing.”

 Or, like if I go to a music store and buy the sheet music for Beethoven’s Piano Concerto No. 5 (one of my favs).
 One random eighth-note on bar 97 of the score may last only a fraction of a second when the orchestra plays it, but on the score, it exists permanently.
 Anytime someone picks up that music, that note is still there, carrying all its weight and value.
 It is never diminished.